ryancdickson/crp-staging/content/index.md

 Applicants MUST operate at least one Certificate Transparency Log that:
 - (1) is [listed](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json) as Usable in Chrome, OR
-- (2) is NOT listed as Usable in Chrome but minimally logs all pre-certificates and final certificates the Applicant PKI hierarchy issues.
+- (2) is NOT listed as Usable in Chrome but minimally logs all pre-certificates and final certificates (i.e., TLS server authentication certificates) issued by the CA Owner.

 In the case of (2):
-- There is no expectation that this log log ever becomes Usable in Chrome, though Applicants capable of reliably operating a log are encouraged to [apply](https://googlechrome.github.io/CertificateTransparency/log_policy.html#application-process).
+- There is no expectation that this log log ever becomes Usable in Chrome, though Applicants capable of reliably operating a log at scale are encouraged to [apply](https://googlechrome.github.io/CertificateTransparency/log_policy.html#application-process).
-- The location (e.g., URL) of this CT log MUST be disclosed to the CCADB at the time of submitting a  "Root Inclusion Request" to Google Chrome in the CCADB.
+- The location of this CT log MUST be disclosed to the CCADB at the time of submitting a  "Root Inclusion Request" to Google Chrome in the CCADB.
 - The CT log(s) SHOULD adhere to the requirements located [here](https://googlechrome.github.io/CertificateTransparency/log_policy.html), with the understanding that certain operational requirements applicable to "Usable" CT logs may not fully apply (specifically, requirements within the "Application Process", "Incident Detection and Response", and "Policy Violations" sections of the CT Log Policy).
 - The log MUST continue to be operated if the Applicant's hierarchy is accepted into the Chrome Root Store.

-Running a log that fails to reliably meet this criteria may not be grounds for immediate inclusion rejection, however, it would raise concern regarding the CA Owner's operational maturity during the evaluation process.
+Running a log that fails to reliably meet this criteria may not be grounds for immediate inclusion rejection or subsequent removal of default trust; however, it would raise concern regarding the CA Owner's operational maturity, reflecting on their technical competence, resource allocation, and overall commitment to fulfilling the responsibilities of a privileged and trusted position on the web, made possible by default trust in Chrome.